-A few years later, Steve had grown up and left behind the conspiracy theories of UFO in the skies over Brtiain, but was still facinated by the tales of Corsham's underground city.
-This lead to the dscovery of a book by Nick McCamley entitled "Secret Underground Cities"
+A few years later, Steve had grown up and left behind the conspiracy theories of UFO in the skies over Brtiain, but was still fascinated by the tales of Corsham's underground city.
+This lead to the discovery of a book by Nick McCamley entitled "Secret Underground Cities"

 Steve's first underground trip happened by chance which driving around the Corsham area, trying to find those place Matthew Williams had discussed all those years ago.
 While driving back along the A4 towards Bristol, Steve saw a sign for the village of Monkton Farleigh.
 Recognising the name from 'Secret Underground Cities', Steve took a detour and went for a wander.